tom-howard/ros2/docs/amr/lab2.md

 * ROS Topics are key to this - they are essentially the communication channels (or the plumbing) on which all data is passed around between the nodes.
 * Different topics communicate different types of information.
 * Any Node can publish (*write*) and/or subscribe to (*read*) any ROS Topic in order to pass information around or make things happen.
-* One of the key ROS Topics that we worked with last time was `/cmd_vel`, which is a topic that communicates velocity commands to make a robot move.
-* We published `Twist` messages to this (both via the command line, and in Python) to make our TurtleBot3 Waffle move.

 <figure markdown>
   ![](./lab2/ros_comms.png){width=500px}
 </figure>

+One of the key ROS Topics that we worked with last time was `/cmd_vel`, which is a topic that communicates velocity commands to make a robot move.
+You may recall that to make our TurtleBot3 Waffle move, we publish `TwistStamped` *Interface Messages* to the `/cmd_vel` topic.
+Interfaces messages are *structured data types* defined in ROS, and we will remind ourselves about the structure of the `TwistStamped` data type shortly...

 **Open-Loop Control**